42wenty/42wenty/README.md

 - 👋 Hi, I’m @42wenty
-- 👀 I’m interested in coding, making friends, playing aviation games, DCS, cs and similar FPS.
+- 👀 I’m interested in coding, making friends, playing aviation games, DCS, cs and similar FPS, boxing and most physical actiities.
-- 🌱 I’m currently learning python, C, C++, PHP
+- 🌱 I’m currently learning python, C, C++, PHP, studying in the IB taking CS, Business and English HL, Maths AA SL and Economics SL.
 - 💞️ I’m looking to collaborate on new projects and learn different languages
 - 📫 How to reach me discord is phantomfelony or 42wenty
 - 😄 Pronouns: He/Him